Tun Sri Lanang: Later life in Aceh

 After a brief "reeducation" in Aceh, the Johor Royal Family was returned to Johor.
 Tun Sri Lanang elected to stay in Aceh.
 He became advisor to the third Sultan of Aceh and was bestowed an Aceh honorific title.
 He was awarded a personal fief in Samalanga, Aceh in 1613 and held the title Uleebalang of Samalanga.
 He died in 1659 in Samalanga.

 Legacy

 Some of Tun Sri Lanang's descendants ruled as the Uleebalang of Samalanga until 1949, when Indonesia was formed in the same year.
-Many of his descendants were fervent nationalists including the female warrior Pocut Meuligo, Teuku Muhammad Daud, Teuku Abdul Hamid Azwar and Teuku Hamzah Bendehara.
-Some of his descendants carry the "Bedahara" suffix to their names indicating their ancestry.
+Many of his descendants were fervent nationalists including the female warrior Pocut Meuligo, Teuku Muhammad Daud, Teuku Abdul Hamid Azwar and Teuku Hamzah Bendahara.
+Some of his descendants carry the "Bendahara" suffix to their names indicating their ancestry.

 His legacy is not only the rewriting and compiling of the magnum opus "Sejarah Melayu" but also includes the strongly Islamic flavor of Samalanga.
 Samalanga is also known as "Kota Santri", or "Town of Medrassas" is the centre of Islamic propagation in Aceh until today.
 Samalanga was also among the last town to fall to the Dutch during the time of the last Sultan of Aceh, Sultan Muhammad Daud Shah and also one of his strongholds.